As I boarded the plane to China and took my seat, I was a little surprised to hear someone speaking English behind me.

 My worst time in a taxi was when it crashed.
 It was early morning, and I was on my way to work.
 We pulled up alongside a police van at a red light, and I remember looking through my passenger window at the police emblem on the side of the van – a shield inset with a stylised image of the great wall.
 The lights turned green, and my taxi went one way as the police van went the other.
-Then, as my taxi rounded a sweeping corner, a big four wheeler drew up alongside us, taking the same corner, and, although I saw it coming, I made no sound as I watched the two cars take mismatched arcs and slowly slam into each other’s sides.
+Then, as my taxi rounded a sweeping corner, a big four wheeler drew up alongside us, taking the same line, and, although I saw it coming, I made no sound as I watched the two cars take mismatched arcs and slowly slam into each other’s sides.
 Our wing mirror crumpled.
 Their wing mirror shattered, broke off entirely, and bounced off our bonnet.
 What ensued was an angry but normalised exchange in the middle of the road, with neither the taxi driver or the woman of the big four wheeler wanting to call the police.
-I calmly paid and left, thinking less of the anti-climatic crash and more of the police van that had been next to us moments before.
+I paid and left, thinking less of the anti-climatic crash and more of the police van that had been next to us moments before.
 I did not have my passport on me – a legal requirement for all foreigners.

 So it wasn’t actually so bad.
-My actual worst time in a taxi was when my taxi driver got into an argument with his daughter on speakerphone.
+My worst time in a taxi was actually when my taxi driver got into an argument with his daughter on speakerphone.
 I cowered in the passenger seat wishing I’d sat in the back for a whole five minutes of what I imagine was either something ridiculous, like she went out clubbing the night before, or something more major, like she got pregnant.
 Whichever it was, he was incandescent with rage, and explosive spittle showered his steering wheel as he pointed with an angry finger at the phone as if she could see him.

 I have had many best times in a taxi, and they have all been with my Chinese soulmate.

-My Chinese soulmate, spirit animal, life companion, best friend, brother even, is a middle aged man whose name I will not share with you lest you track him down and take him from me.
+My Chinese soulmate, spirit animal, life companion, best friend, brother even, is a middle aged man whose name I will not share with you lest you track him down and steal him from me.